 In 2004 British military personnel involved in the invasion of Iraq were given 24,000 tablets by the British Ministry of Defense.
 For professionals in the day to day, it might be an effective tool as well.

 However, there are risks associated with Modafinil.
-It is currently a prescription drug in the United States so we recommend only taking it with the help of a licensed medical professional.
+It is currently a prescription enhancer in the United States so we recommend only taking it with the help of a licensed medical professional.

 The military doesn’t particularly provide fish oil for soldiers, but it is a common supplement by frontline personnel for multiple reasons.